medmoe/Sorting-Algorithms-Animation/README.md

-##Sorting-Animation
+## Sorting-Animation

-The program presents an animation of three well known algorithms bubble sort, selection sort, and insertion sort. the sorting algorithms run concurrently to sort a 50 insorted integer numbers. each sorthing algorithm is runned by a separate thread. the representation of the numbers is created using javaFx library.
+The program presents an animation of three well known algorithms bubble sort, selection sort, and insertion sort. the sorting algorithms run concurrently to sort a 50 unsorted integer numbers. each sorting algorithm is ran by a separate thread. the representation of the numbers is created using javaFx library.
 The numbers appear as a histogram.

 ## Installation